-Complete the identifying information above Part I and the relevant portions of Part I. See the instructions for Part I.
+Complete the identifying information on page 1 of the form and the relevant portions of Part I. See the instructions for Part I.

 2. You are a U.S. person who, during the current tax year, is treated as the owner of any part of the assets of a foreign trust under the grantor trust rules.